magento/merchdocs/src/catalog/sources.md

 ![]({% link images/images/sources_view.png %}){: .zoom}
 _Sources View_

-It is possible to assign it to a source with a specific delivery method, such as a In-store pickup delivery method.
+It is possible to assign it to a source with a specific delivery method, such as an In-store delivery method.

 ## Field reference